Louise-X10/delta-debugging/README.md

 docker run -it n132/arvo:64367-vul arvo
 ```

 Run `arvo` to reproduce the bug, which would print the seed used and save the failure reproducer file.
 The crashing input is `b'7%eeeee7%'`.
 The target program is the `PhoeneticEngineFuzzer` program, and can be seen [here](https://github.com/google/oss-fuzz/blob/master/projects/apache-commons-codec/PhoneticEngineFuzzer.java).
 Therefore, I manually created a valid input to be the binary data representing `Hello`.
-The resulting maximized crashing input is `b'elloeee7%'`.
+The resulting maximized crashing input is `b'Helloee7%'`, so edit distance to valid input reduced from 12 to 4.
 See `example_ddmod4.sh` for the list of commands that I ran.

 ### Example 4.2
 This commons-codec [This bug](https://issues.oss-fuzz.com/issues/42530537) has crash_type "Uncaught exception".
 The crashing input can be directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=6195774643634176).
 This bug is not available on ARVO, so I had to reproduce from OSS Fuzz.
 Unfortunately I wasn't able to reproduce the bug successfully.
 Here are some attempts I made for reproducing the bug.